Skip to main content

 Structured professional judgment reduces both risks — including the legal exposure that follows from inadequate assessment — by requiring that the assessment cover a defined set of evidence-based factors and document the reasoning behind the conclusion.
 It does not eliminate error — no methodology does — but it provides a basis for review, a defense of the decision, and a framework for ongoing monitoring.

-Who Should Be Conducting WAVR-21 Assessments
+Who Should Be Conducting WAVR-21 Assessments?

 The WAVR-21 manual specifies that the instrument should be used by practitioners with training in violence risk assessment and threat assessment methodology.
 It is not a self-service tool.
 Applying it effectively requires understanding not just the items but the research behind them, the case patterns that inform the weightings, and the clinical judgment that makes the structured framework useful rather than mechanical.